ofallonlabs/saeedmirshekari/_src/blog/2022-05-14-the-talent-gap-in-data-science-today-and-tomorrow.md

 ---
 layout: blog_base_afeefa.njk
-title: The Talent Gap in Data Science Today and Tomorrow (2022)
+title: The Talent Gap in Data Science
 description: Do we need more people in the field of Data Science in 2022?
 The short answer is absolutely yes.
-In this note you will learn about Data Science and Data Scientists and find customized solutions to fill the talent gap in data science.
+In this note you will learn about Data Science and Data Scientists.
-meta_title: The Talent Gap in Data Science Today and Tomorrow (2022)
+meta_title: The Talent Gap in Data Science
 meta_description: Do we need more people in the field of Data Science in 2022?
   The short answer is absolutely yes.
-In this note you will learn about Data Science and Data Scientists and find customized solutions to fill the talent gap in data science.
+In this note you will learn about Data Science and Data Scientists.
 author: Afeefa Maryam
 date: 2022-05-29T14:59:09.847Z
 tags: